 - 1. OPP #10 requires the eHealth Exchange to allow existing Participants to "opt-out" of participating in the TEFCA QHIN - 2.
 Coordinating Committee has directed eHealth Exchange staff to initiate the "opt-out" process by providing written notice to all Participants.
-The notice will include: - a.
-Common Agreement Link to Common Agreement - b. eHealth Exchange TEFCA Terms & Conditions (flow downs) eHealth Exchange TEFCA Terms and Conditions - c. eHealth Exchange TEFCA protocols (Being finalized with the RCE) - d.
-Dates for TEFCA education sessions (Being determined now) - e. eHealth Exchange Readiness Checklist - 3.
-Participants will have at least 60 days after the date of the notice to opt-out of TEFCA exchange via the eHealth Exchange QHIN, or be deemed to be participating in the eHealth Exchange QHIN and bound by eHealth Exchange's TEFCA terms.
+The notice included: - a.
+Common Agreement Link to Common Agreement - b. eHealth Exchange TEFCA Terms & Conditions (flow downs) eHealth Exchange TEFCA Terms and Conditions - c. eHealth Exchange TEFCA protocols - d.
+Dates for TEFCA education sessions in process - e. eHealth Exchange Readiness Checklist - 3.
+The Opt-Out Notice was sent June 1, 2023. - 4.
+Participants will have until July 31, 2023 days to opt-out of TEFCA exchange via the eHealth Exchange QHIN, or will be deemed to be participating in the eHealth Exchange QHIN and bound by eHealth Exchange's TEFCA terms.